Mainline Steam Heritage Trust

 K^{A} 942 at the 100-year anniversary of the North Island Main Trunk railway in Feilding being lined up for a locomotive cavalcade.

 The Mainline Steam Heritage Trust is a New Zealand charitable trust devoted to the restoration and operation of historic New Zealand Railways and overseas mainline steam locomotives.
-Regular day excursions and multi-day tours are operated over rail lines throughout New Zealand.
+Regular day excursions and multi-day tours are operated over railway lines throughout New Zealand.
 Excursions are operated by the Auckland, Wellington and Christchurch branches.

 About

 The Trust began in October 1988 after the Ferrymead 125 events in Christchurch.
 Based around the collection of steam locomotives that were privately owned by Ian Welch, the first of which had just begun operating on the mainline with J 1211 with an excursion to Timaru and Arthurs Pass double-heading with the Glenbrook Vintage Railway's J^{A} 1250.

 Depots operated by the Mainline Steam Trust included Parnell, (Auckland) Middleton and later Plimmerton.
 The Auckland depot used to be based in the former Parnell diesel depot.
 It was in the past the organisation's primary restoration base and most of Mainline Steam's currently active locomotives were restored there.
-It was closed in 2015.
+It was closed in June 2015.
 Mainline Steam are developing a new depot at Mercer.

 The Wellington depot, located at Plimmerton, is a purpose-built building that replaced the formerly leased Upper Hutt goods shed.
 It has now become the primary restoration base for the organisation.
 The depot in Christchurch is a former industrial building that used to be located at Studholme, it was relocated to land on the premises of CWF Hamilton.
 As of 2021, the trust was given notice to vacate the current Christchurch depot and is now building a new site at Midland Rail Heritage Trust's own lines and land in Springfield.

 Mainline Steam is notable for having imported a number of African steam locomotives from South Africa and Zimbabwe (including a GMA/M Garratt), with more South African locomotives still overseas.
 It has also imported former British Rail Mark 2 carriages for use on its steam-hauled excursions and is in the process of overhauling them for New Zealand use.
 The organisation regularly operates excursions out of Auckland and Christchurch, the latter operating excursions primarily along the highly scenic Midland Line.
 Mainline Steam also has a number of diesel and electric locomotives in its care.